thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 although of course there are many others that will be covered later (message resolvers, cache sizes, etc).
 For now, this is all we need.

-Out Template Engine is now ready and we can start creating our pages using Thymeleaf.
+Our Template Engine is now ready and we can start creating our pages using Thymeleaf.